 Get your logo, domain name, and colors up first.

-Then, spend some time setting your services up properly by creating intake forms for you to collect the right information from customers based on the type of task they are requesting.
+Then, spend some time setting up your services properly by creating intake forms for you to collect the right information from customers based on the type of task they are requesting.

 Do this for each individual service that you offer, and make it easy for customers to checkout directly online without you having to send out an invoice beforehand.